How To Drop A Class

 When dropping a class it is critical that you make an informed decision, as there could be an unexpected impact on financial aid, insurance eligibility, etc. if your enrollment drops below a certain number of hours.
 Please check with financial aid, your insurance company, or other entities that might need verification of your enrollment before you proceed.

-We strongly encourage you to visit with your academic advisor before dropping a course as part of making an informed decision that could have far-reaching consequences.
-Students in University College, the College of Business, the College of Engineering, and the College of Architecture are required to visit with their college before dropping a class.
-Finally, review the questions in Deciding to Drop a Class before you make your final decision.
+After the first two weeks of a regular term, the University requires you to visit with your academic advisor for a signature before dropping a course as part of making an informed decision that could have far-reaching consequences.
+Please review the questions in Deciding to Drop a Class before you make your final decision.

 Period I. First two weeks

 - You may drop without additional charges or grading penalties anytime up through the end of the second week of classes in Fall or Spring.

 - No grades will be recorded for dropped courses.